 The Wadworth Shires

-A tradition at Wadworth – and our gentle giants are as much a part of the Wadworth heritage as the closely guarded real ale recipes!
+A treasured tradition at Wadworth, our gentle giants are as much a part of the Wadworth heritage as our real ale recipes!

-Sam and Jac are the latest in a long line of Shire horses which, apart from a brief interruption, have served Wadworth for over 125 years.
+Sam is the latest in a long line of Shire horses which, apart from a brief interruption, have served Wadworth for over 125 years.

 Although it is a far cry from those tranquil, golden days, the sight of the Wadworth Shires are a familiar and much loved part of the local scene.
-Being two of the very few needs remaining 'working' Shires in the brewing industry in Britain, they deliver our beers, wines and spirits on weekdays (weather permitting) to our pubs and Free Trade customers within a two mile radius of the Brewery.
-Working as a pair; they are able to transport a load of approximately two tons.
+Being one of the very few remaining 'working' Shires in the brewing industry in Britain, Sam delivers our beers on weekdays (weather permitting) to our pubs within a two mile radius of the Brewery.

 When travelling outside of the Devizes area, and throughout our estate, the Shires are transported in a large articulated trailer, which can take a dray, the horses and all their harness, plus has living and sleeping accommodation for the horsemen when overnight stays are required.